Find Trade Colleges

 Brooklyn Park, MN

-With a ranking of #6, Hennepin Technical College did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
-Hennepin Technical College is a small public school located in the large suburb of Brooklyn Park.
+Hennepin Technical College did quite well in this year’s ranking of the most popular places for precision metal working students to get a associate degree.
+It came in at #6 on the list.
+Hennepin Technical College is a small public school located in the suburb of Brooklyn Park.

 Of the 24 students majoring in precision metal working at Hennepin Technical College, 92% are male and 8% are female.